-If you're being treated for chronic myelomonocytic leukemia (CMML), your first line of defense may be chemotherapy.
-During chemotherapy, you'll be given potent drugs that must be toxic enough to damage or kill the cancer cells.
+If you're being treated for chronic myelomonocytic leukemia (CMML), your first line of defense may be drug therapy.
+You'll be given potent drugs that must be toxic enough to damage or kill the cancer cells.
 At the same time, these drugs take aim at normal cells and cause side effects.
 Yet, not everyone experiences side effects and people react differently.

 Related Links